Skip to main content

 About

 The Supreme Court of Ohio Judicial College provides continuing legal and professional education for judges, magistrates, acting judges, and non-judicial court personnel to ensure the effective administration of justice for all Ohioans.
-In addition, the Judicial College offers education opportunities for guardians ad litem and guardians of adults.
-Working in partnership with all state judicial associations, the Judicial College provides continuing legal education for its members.
+The Judicial College also works in partnership with all state judicial associations and many court personnel associations programs, providing continuing education for their members.

 Judicial College Board of Trustees